joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > Let's go back a little bit, and reopen the trapnellPopulation file.
 If you go through the file, you'll see genes with 'NA', this means that there are genes in our population that are not differentially expressed.
 {: .comment}
 >
-Let's go manipulat the *trapnellPopulation.tab* file to remove the genes that are not differentially expressed.
-And then see the differences using the GOEnrichment tool.
+Let's go manipulate the trapnellPopulation.tab file to remove the genes that are not differentially expressed, to see the differences.

 > ### {% icon hands_on %} Hands-on:
 >